Some samples of my talks, presentations, and decks.

 I am also open to the idea of creating a talk on a suggested theme.
 The subjects and issues I'm looking to speak on shift from time to time, so if you're looking for a presentation to fit your conference or event, have a look at the current talks and topics I'm offering.

 See something you like?
-Then let's talk.
+Then let's talk about talk.

 Ever wonder why Japan in the 1990s is so important to today's mobile web culture?

 The way we use the internet now finds its roots in how mobile internet was born and grew in Japan of the 1990s.
 This talk looks at how this technology was born, grew, and came to be the standard by which we measure the web development of today.
 I also look at how the advent of smartphones has affected this, and where it might go.

 This is a continually developing talk that is Part 2 of my Japan on the Web series that debuted v2.0 at Fronteers10 in 2017.
 Watch it now or check out the /afterthetalk.